 Gynecomastia may also occur as a result of weight gain or obesity, so it is naturally difficult to differentiate between gynecomastia and chest fat from a layman’s perspective.
-The accumulation of fat in the chest region because of obesity or generalized weight gain is referred to as pseudo gynecomastia.
-This condition can occur at any age but is more common in middle-age and older males.
+The accumulation of fat in the chest region because of obesity or generalized weight gain is referred to as pseudo-gynecomastia.
+This condition can occur at any age but is more common in middle-aged and older males.
 Conversely, gynecomastia can occur in men of all ages after they go through puberty, however, it is most commonly seen in late adolescence and adulthood.

 The condition of pseudo gynecomastia can be managed with a healthy lifestyle, exercise, and healthy weight loss.
 However, the same cannot be said for gynecomastia proper.
-Keep in mind, it is possible to have both conditions in the same clinical setting and is actually a fairly common occurence.
+Keep in mind, it is possible to have both conditions in the same clinical setting, and this is actually a fairly common occurrence.
 In these cases, the treatment entails removal of the male breast tissue followed by Vaser-assisted liposuction of the chest region to remove excess fat and contour the chest to create a more proportionate and youthful aesthetic.

 How does gynecomastia develop?